ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Classic infrastructure]{: tag-classic-inf}

-The BookInfo sample application for Istio.
+Disable the BookInfo sample application for Istio and remove it from the cluster.
 {: shortdesc}

 ```sh